She slept through an attack in her home - and has a message about the Idaho murders

 Her friend thankfully survived the attack but only just, with doctors saying she was just minutes from death.
 She spent months in a coma and her recovery was long.

-Four years later, serial rapist Curtis Croskery was convicted of rape and attempted murder.
+Four years later, a serial rapist, whose name Ms Zabel does not want to repeat to protect her former housemate, was convicted of rape and attempted murder.

 Though years apart, the horrific 1992 attack shares chilling similarities with the slayings of the four students in Idaho today.